Last Updated on July 31st, 2019

 Add yogurt to your diet that contains live cultures.
-The probiotic bacteria in your gut reduce inflammation all over your body2, including your brain (so you feel better) and your skin (so you look better).
+The probiotic bacteria in your gut reduce inflammation all over your body2, including your brain (so you feel better) and your skin3 (so you look better).

 The most important thing to remember about facial cleansing for acne is to let your cleanser do the work.
 Apply a creamy lather of small soap bubbles to your face with clean fingertips.
 Let the cleanser stand on your face a few seconds to loosen dirt and excess oils, and then rinse with warm water and pat dry.

-It is a lot better to use fat-soluble antioxidant products that contain ascorbyl palmitate (a skin-friendly form of vitamin C), alpha-lipoic acid, and natural vitamin E in thin layers of cream that stay on the skin until they are wiped or sweated off.
+It is a lot better to use fat-soluble antioxidant products8 that contain ascorbyl palmitate (a skin-friendly form of vitamin C), alpha-lipoic acid, and natural vitamin E in thin layers of cream that stay on the skin until they are wiped or sweated off.
 A splash of facial water for minerals is fine, but antioxidants need to be applied as creams, or taken as supplements by mouth9.

 Prescription medications can cause unpleasant side effects and antibiotics are no exception.
 Benzoyl peroxide sometimes causes blisters, which is obviously that last thing you want when trying to counter breakouts.
 Also, it will often cause a tingling feeling on the skin, which is a sure sign that it is doing more harm than good.
 When these treatments don’t do the trick for getting rid of pimples, the answer may come from the right kind of light treatment.

 If you have a tiny amount of acne bacteria on your face, a little sunlight now and then keeps them in check.
 If you have a lot of bacteria on your face, then you may benefit from something stronger.
-Regular use of blue light lamps—without holding them so close to the face that your skin burns or feels uncomfortably hot—can be as effective as antibiotics or benzoyl peroxide and you can do it right from the comfort of your own home.
+Regular use of blue light lamps13 can be as effective as antibiotics or benzoyl peroxide and you can do it right from the comfort of your own home.
 This is assuming you don’t have one of the more severe types of acne such as cystic acne in which case a visit to the dermatologists office is required.
-More, however, is not necessarily better.
-Do not use any blue light (or blue and red light) lamp for treating acne more than the three to five 20- to 30-minute sessions per week recommended by most manufacturers.
-Blue light is not effective in reducing acne scar formations.

-Back acne, also known as bacne, is usually hard to treat, but benzoyl peroxide, also known as BP, may be the answer.
+Back acne, also known as “bacne,” is usually hard to treat, but benzoyl peroxide (or BP) may be the answer.

 The one area of the body for which benzoyl peroxide usually provides superior relief is the back.
 The tough skin of the back is not easily dried out or irritated.
 Benzoyl peroxide foams can get down deep into pores and kill bacteria.
 Just be sure not to use the same product for your back or buttocks and your face.

-These seven tips may make the essential difference between failure and success for your skin treatment program.
+The seven tips above may make the essential difference between failure and success for your skin treatment program.
 But if you still need help to put it all together, consider a complete skin care program such as Exposed Skin Care.